Ikemen is from the Japanese word ikeru, which means ‘cool’, ‘good’ or ‘exciting’ and menzu, which means ‘men’. So ikemen is a good-looking man!

 Lastly, we want to introduce you to ikedan, meaning a good-looking husband.
 These men are much more than just a pretty face, as they help out with household chores.
 A sexy combination!

-Don’t miss out on your Japanese hot guy sticky notes.
-Subscribe to May's Stationery Pack, before they are all picked up!
+Don’t miss out on your Japanese hot guy stickers.
+Subscribe to September's Stationery Pack, before they are all picked up!
+You'll get one out of two possibilities:

-Photo: This month's stationery pack, featuring a 'Spring Joy' theme
+Photos: This month's stationery pack, featuring a 'Back to school' theme